anqoVoube/encryption-api/README.md

 ```console
 $ sudo systemctl status rabbitmq-server
 ```
-+ Go to the main folder directory of project and activate virtual environment you've already installed:
++ Open new shell, then go to the main folder directory of project and activate virtual environment, you've already installed:
  ```console
 $ source env/bin/activate
 ```